squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 ### Search previews

-Users should be able to quickly scan an evaluate the relevance of a search result in the given context, which is why a concise summary with highlighted occurrences of the words found is an essential part of a great search experience.
+Users should be able to quickly scan an evaluate the relevance of a search result in the given context, which is why a concise summary with highlighted occurrences of the search terms found is an essential part of a great search experience.

 This is where the current search preview generation falls short, as some of the search previews appear to not include any occurrence of any of the search terms.
-This was due to the fact that search previews were [truncated after 320 characters][15], as can be seen here:
+This was due to the fact that search previews were [truncated after a maximum of 320 characters][15], as can be seen here:

 <figure markdown="1">